Stephanie Delman’s Wish List

 High-concept/speculative novels that dip a toe into magic but remain grounded in our world, often driven by a “what if?”; like THE HUSBANDS by Holly Gramazio (“what if your attic produced an infinite supply of husbands?”), THE MINISTRY OF TIME by Kailane Bradley (“what if time travel were real, but regulated by the government?”), THE INVISIBLE LIFE OF ADDIE LARUE by VE Schwab (“what if you could live forever, but you’re forgotten by everyone you meet?”)

-Spiky, funny, smart romps with insight into personhood/womanhood/motherhood, like THE WEDDING PEOPLE by Alison Espach, SANDWICH by Catherine Newman, and MARGO’S GOT MONEY TROUBLES by Rufi Thorpe
+Spiky, funny, smart romps with insight into personhood/womanhood/motherhood, like THE WEDDING PEOPLE by Alison Espach, ALL FOURS by Miranda July, and MARGO’S GOT MONEY TROUBLES by Rufi Thorpe

-Rich, immersive historical fiction driven by exceptional characters and atmosphere, a la GREAT CIRCLE by Maggie Shipstead and THE QUEEN OF THE NIGHT by Alexander Chee
+Rich, immersive historical fiction driven by exceptional characters and atmosphere, a la GREAT CIRCLE by Maggie Shipstead, HAMNET by by Maggie O’Farrell, and THE QUEEN OF THE NIGHT by Alexander Chee

-Ghost stories, folklore, and literary horror; think Carmen Maria Machado, Angela Carter, Silvia Moreno-Garcia
+Ghost stories, folklore, and literary horror; think Carmen Maria Machado, Angela Carter, Silvia Moreno-Garcia, Sarah Waters

 I represent a very limited selection of narrative nonfiction: authors who use their own experience as a jumping-off point for further investigation.